 - 1. Brake lever

-- 2. Distance
+- Distance between brake lever and throttle grip

 - 3. Brake lever position adjusting dial

 - 4. Match mark

 The brake lever is equipped with a brake lever position adjusting dial.
 To adjust the distance between the brake lever and the throttle grip, push the brake lever away from the throttle grip and rotate the adjusting dial.
 Make sure the setting number on the adjusting dial aligns with the match mark on the brake lever.